djg3577/STRIVEBackend/README.md

 ##### You can now log in and see the real time leaderboard to see how you compare to others:
 ![image](https://github.com/user-attachments/assets/633c7db9-d750-490b-85e9-61afd14952e2)

-# STRIVE Backend

-This is the backend service for the STRIVE app, which tracks daily coding time and logs it, and includes a leaderboard of all users!